MileHacker Logo

 • ESTA or Visa: Carry a printout of your approved ESTA or ensure your U.S. Visa is in your passport.

-• Return Ticket: A ticket out of the country to demonstrate intent to leave.
+• Return Ticket: Proof of onward or return travel to demonstrate intent to leave.

-• Financial Proof: Evidence that you can support yourself financially to cover your stay (bank statements, credit cards).
+• Financial Proof: Evidence of sufficient funds to cover your stay (bank statements, credit cards).

 Additional Documents